By Anne Moser and Laura Killingsworth

 Trace: Memory, History, Race and the American Landscape by Lauret Savoy

 What Is Critical Environmental Justice? by David Naguib Pellow.

-Why Race and Class Matter to the Environmental Movement, Grist
+Why Race and Class Matter to the Environmental Movement, article in Grist

 Readings on the Flint Water Crisis